Byzantine-Resilient Population Protocols: Skeleton Algorithm

 We continue with bounding the difference between the local counters of the nodes which is important for synchronizing the phases of the nodes.
-The proofs of technical lemmas are moved to Section~\ref{sec:acpd-proofs}.
 In the next lemma, the constant $c$ is used adjust the length of the phases according to the needs of the algorithms.
-In many explicit formulas we use the natural logarithm $\ln x$ that has base $e$ while in asymptotic notations we use $\log x$.
+In many explicit formulas, we use the natural logarithm $\ln x$ that has base $e$ while in asymptotic \cbr{notations} we use $\log x$.